alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-02-adventures-in-the-terraform-dsl-part-iii-iteration-enhancements-in-terraform-0.12.md

 ---

 <sup>1</sup> Note that since I began this series, Terraform 0.12 was in beta2 stage.
-At the time of writing this post, the current version is Terraform 0.12.1.
+At the time of writing this post, the current version is Terraform 0.12.1.<br>
-<sup>2</sup> The numbering in this post continues the numbering in the previous post, so that the two posts can be read together as a complete treatment of iteration in Terraform 0.12.<br>
+<sup>2</sup> The numbering in this post continues the numbering in the previous post, so that these two posts (and the next one) can be read together as a complete treatment of iteration in Terraform 0.12.